icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 ## Remarks

 The Compressor interceptor and middleware compress and decompress payloads regardless of how these payloads are encoded.
-They work well with Slice but don't depend on Slice.
+They work well with Slice but don't require Slice.

 [api]: https://api.testing.zeroc.com/csharp/api/IceRpc.Compressor.html
 [interceptor]: https://docs.testing.zeroc.com/docs/icerpc-core/invocation/interceptor